openai/universe-starter-agent/README.md

 because the observations and actions are delayed due to the latency induced by the network.

 More interestingly, you can also peek at what the agent is doing with a VNCViewer.

+Note that the default behavior of `train.py` is to start the remotes on a local machine.
+Take a look at https://github.com/openai/universe/blob/master/doc/remotes.rst for documentation on managing your remotes.
+Pass additional `-r` flag to point to pre-existing instances.

 ### non-VNC Atari